 South Carolina dog and cat parents: It might be time to pet insurance.
 Whether you’ve got a Chartreux in Charleston, or a Cockapoo in Columbia you’ve come to the right place.
-We’ll take you through the hidden gems and insider tips of being a South Carolina pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance so you can keep your furry companion (and your wallet) covered from expensive vet bills.
+We’ll take you through the hidden gems and insider tips of being a South Carolina pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance in South Carolina so you can keep your furry companion (and your wallet) covered from expensive vet bills.

 Pet insurance assists in covering the costs of your vet bills.
 You pay a premium each month to the insurance company, and in return, you can care for your canine or feline fur fam without having to worry about how much it will cost.

 With Lemonade pet insurance, there are numerous ways to customize your policy with our coverage options:

 To begin with, a base Lemonade pet health insurance policy will assist in covering the costs of medication, tests, and treatments if your cat or dog has an unexpected accident or illness.

 A base policy is excellent for the unexpected things in your fur fam’s future.
 Still, Lemonade also offers preventative care packages, which are designed to keep your pet healthy and help cover expenses you’re probably paying for anyway.
 By adding this package to a Lemonade policy, you’ll also get access to a live medical chat option and will get covered for all kinds of things like: